stemjust4u/ServoKitPCA9685/README.md

 # Servo Control with PWM

 The SG90 will have 3 connections
-1. Vcc (5V) - usually red -  **Use a separate power supply for the servo**
+1. Vcc(5V) - usually red -  **Use a separate power supply for the servo**
 2. GND - usually brown/black - **Make sure the ground of the servo, power supply, Pi/esp32 are connected or common.**
 3. PWM signal (50Hz) control - usually white, yellow, or orange.
+For esp32 this will go to the GPIO pin.
+You will set the pin up as PWM and send it various duty cycles (~5-10%) to control it at a 50Hz frequency.

+The Pi with PCA9685 is slightly easier hookup for SG90.
+There is a header on the PCA9685 that you will connect each SG90 servo to.

 ![Servos](images/SG90.png#200x-150y-5rad)